2019 Model State Program- University of AR- Pine Bluff

 • Sustainable Communities: urban agriculture

 A. Agriculture professionals (CES agents and specialists, NRCS staff, farmers’ market managers, farmer leaders) will increase their understanding of cover crop management and the scientific evidence of the impacts on soil health and fertility.
-They will be better able to provide assistance to farmers and/or integrate cover crops into their research
+They will be better able to assist farmers and/or integrate cover crops into their research.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.